25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

 - Name
 - Value
 - Zero or more attributes (name/value pairs).
-Attributes store information such as the cookie's expiration, domain, and flags (such as `Secure` and `HttpOnly`).
+Attributes store information such as the cookie's expiration, domain, and flags (such as `Secure` and `HttpOnly`)

 ## Implementation